While travelling and backpacking are amazing, there are things that will irritate you.

 Not only does it make your backpack heavier, but it also looks stupid, same with the t-shirt that says, “I survived the Inca trail”, “Tubing Viang Vieng” Full Moon Party.
 Safari in Kruger.
 You travel to enjoy yourself, not to show off.

 9. The Dirtiness, especially kitchens.

 Mostly a problem in Europe, America, and Australia, clean up after yourself!!
 Doesn’t matter how many signs are put up around the kitchen.

 Your mom doesn´t work here, clean up your mess.

 11. The “I have to do what everyone else does” mentality.

-12. The ones that always have to play guitar.
+12. The ones that always have to play a guitar.

-There are few things that annoy me more than a traveler and his guitar.
+There are few things that annoy me more than a traveller and his guitar.

 13. The “dryer”.

 On occasion, I get the bunk-buddy who washes his clothes and insists on drying his towel, socks, and shirts on the bed (Like it’s not humid enough at most hostels).